 CLSB will use all reasonable endeavors to ensure it is financially self-sufficient.
-ACL as the approved regulator will ensure reasonably required resources are made available to the CLSB to carry out the efficient and effective discharge of its regulatory functions.
+ACL as the approved regulator will ensure such resources as are reasonably required for the efficient and effective discharge of regulatory functions will be made available to CLSB.